 Best Japanese restaurants in America

-Imanas Tei, Honolulu, HI
+Imanas Tei in Honolulu, HI

 This traditionally decorated local favorite near the University of Hawaii serves some of the freshest seafood you'll find anywhere, so recently plucked from the ocean that it quivers and glistens on the plate.
 But sushi isn't the only reason to head to Imanas Tei—there's also excellent shabu-shabu, that classic dish of boil-your-own vegetables and thinly sliced, marbled beef served with ponzu sauce, and nabe, or Japanese hot pot.
 There's a nice sake lineup to accompany all this as well.
-Reservations are an excellent idea here, or you may have to camp out quite a while on the benches out front awaiting your table.Photograph: Courtesy CC/Flickr/bionicgrrrl
+Reservations are an excellent idea here, or you may have to camp out quite a while on the benches out front as you await your table.

 Who would've suspected that one of the most recognized contemporary sushi restaurants in the country would be in Texas, with a white-guy chef-owner, no less?
-It's true: The toque in question, Tyson Cole, has won numerous awards since the original Uchi opened in Austin in 2003, including Food & Wine's best new chefs of 2005 list, and a James Beard Foundation Best Chef: Southwest award in 2011—and he's since gone on to open locations in Dallas and Houston, plus Uchiko, a sibling restaurant, in Austin.
-Fans flock to the original Uchi, located in a house on South Lamar Blvd, for top-notch fish, including some harder to find cuts, served as-is for purists or in creative renditions like the "hakujin" roll, with salmon, white asparagus, pear, and fried apple puree.
+It's true: The toque in question, Tyson Cole, has won numerous awards since the original Uchi opened in Austin in 2003, including Food & Wine's best new chefs of 2005 list and a James Beard Foundation Best Chef: Southwest award in 2011—and he's since gone on to open locations in Dallas and Houston, plus Uchiko, a sibling restaurant, in Austin.
+Fans flock to the original Uchi, located in a house on South Lamar Blvd, for top-notch fish, including some harder-to-find cuts, served as-is for purists or in creative renditions like the "hakujin" roll, with salmon, white asparagus, pear and fried apple puree.
 (There's excellent Wagyu beef, too, for the cowboy-boots crowd.)
-The daily "sake social" happy hour from 5 to 6:30 p.m. offers drinks starting from $3 and rolls and snacks in the $4-$8 range.
+The daily "sake social" happy hour from 5 to 6:30pm offers drinks starting from $3 and rolls and snacks in the $4-$8 range.